 Definition 19.
-Let $N = (C, \mathbf{i}, \mathbf{o}, T, F, split, join, rem, nofi)$ be an EWF-net. $S = (\{N\}, N, T, \emptyset)$ is the corresponding workflow specification consisting of just this EWF-net.
+Let $N = (C, \mathbf{i}, \mathbf{o}, T, F, split, join, rem, nofi)$ be an EWF-net. $S = (\{N\}, N, T, \emptyset)$ is the corresponding workflow specification consisting of just this EWFnet.
 N has the option to complete, has no dead tasks, and has proper completion if and only if S has the option to complete, has no dead tasks, and has proper completion respectively.
 N is sound if and only if S is sound.
 In this section we have defined the YAWL language and its semantics.
 In Section 4.1 we defined the syntax of a workflow specification in mathematical terms.
 In Section 4.3 we defined the semantics of a workflow specification by providing a transition system.
 Finally, in Section 4.4 we defined soundness for both workflow specifications and EWF-nets as the basic notion of correctness.
 Although YAWL is based on Petri nets, the language really extends (coloured) Petri nets as was shown in this section.
-Using YAWL it is easy, unlike Petri nets, to deal with patterns involving multiple instances, advanced synchronisation patterns, and cancellation patterns as was shown in this section.
+The advantages of YAWL over Petri nets are that it is easy to deal with patterns involving multiple instances, advanced synchronisation patterns, and cancellation patterns as was shown in this section.